Brown Bread (1 Regular Slice), Coffee with Milk and Sugar (1 Coffee Cup (6 Fl Oz)) and Egg Omelet (1 Large)

 How to consume brown bread, coffee with milk and sugar, egg omelet without glucose spikes

-Reduce or eliminate sugar in your coffee.
-Consider using a natural sweetener like stevia or monk fruit, which do not cause a glucose spike.
+Reduce or eliminate the sugar in your coffee.
+Consider using a sugar substitute like stevia or a small amount of honey.

 Incorporate Healthy Fats